-One argument for granting Sarna Dharma recognition is the size of the nature worshipper population, said Karma Oraon, an anthropologist who taught at Ranchi University and has studied Indigenous tribes for decades.
+One argument for granting Sarna Dharma official recognition is the sheer number of nature worshippers in India, said Karma Oraon, an anthropologist who taught at Ranchi University and has studied the lives of Indigenous tribes for decades.

-The 2011 census shows more than half — a number close to 4.9 million — of those who selected the “Others” religion option identified as Sarna Dharma adherents.
-Comparably, India’s Jain population — officially the country’s sixth largest faith group — is slightly more than 4.5 million people.
+More than half — a number close to 4.9 million — of those who selected the “Others” religion option in the 2011 national census further identified as Sarna Dharma adherents.
+Comparably, India's Jain population is slightly more than 4.5 million people.

 Decades ago, there were more options for Indigenous tribespeople.

 The census, started in 1871 under British rule, once allowed for the selection of “Animists,” “Aboriginal,” and “Tribes.”
-The categories were removed in 1951 when the first census in independent India occurred.
+The categories were removed in 1951 when the first census in independent India was conducted.

-Some hope giving Sarna Dharma official status could stem their faith's existential threats, ranging from migration to religious conversions.
+Some hope giving Sarna Dharma official status could stem the various existential threats to the faith.